fncbook/fnc/book/localapprox/splines.md

     **(c)** $\sin(x^2),\quad x\in[0,2.5],\quad n = 6$

-4. ⌨ For each of the functions and intervals in the preceding problem, use {ref}`function-spinterp` to perform cubic spline interpolation for equispaced nodes with $n=10,20,40,80,160$.
+4. ⌨ For each of the functions and intervals in the preceding problem, use {numref}`Function {number}<function-spinterp>` to perform cubic spline interpolation for equispaced nodes with $n=10,20,40,80,160$.
 In each case compute the interpolant at 1600 equally spaced points in the interval and use it to estimate the error

    ```{math}
     E(n) = \| f-S \|_\infty = \max_x | f(x) - S(x) |.